INTRO VIDEOS CLOUD COMPUTING DIRECTORY GLOSSARY ABOUT THE AUTHOR PRESS CONTACT SITE MAP

 Any definition of just what constitutes a "mobile computer" inevitably remains both relative and subjective.
 For example, back in 1981 one of the very first portable computers was the Osborne 1.
 This weighed 11.8Kg, was larger than most modern desktop PCs, and only ran on mains power without an optional battery pack.
 At the other end of the scale, the Artigo Pico-ITX PC measures just 150mm x 110mm x 40mm, weigh only 520 grams, and yet is probably best categorised as very small desktop computer.

 Mobile computing is probably an area best defined at any one point in time by those devices that are challenging paradigms and setting new consumer and business agendas.
-Right now this includes products like the Apple iPad and Amazon's Kindle, and many a trend-setting netbook or smartphone.
-Offerings such as the Ambient Umbrella may also make us think about what is possible, if not themselves being products that will ever go mass market.
+And right now this includes the latest tablets, ultrabooks, and even hardware like the Raspberry Pi.

 Mobile computing can also perhaps even be considered as more "natural" than those location-dependent forms that have gone before.
 As seekers, consumers, processors, hoarders and communicators of information, every human being is already a form of mobile computer.
 Increasingly smart devices that can travel with us to help in such seeking, consuming, processing, hoarding and communicating will hence perhaps inevitably be very widely adopted as soon as they become technically and economically mass-viable.
 Indeed, one only has to look at the uptake of mobile phones to consider the potential.